betheden/hebrew-grammar/content/adjective.rst

 :ref:`state_determined`,
 the adjective is also definite; and so on.

-.. note:: When :ref:`adjective_cardinal_number` and
+.. note:: When an :ref:`adjective_cardinal_number` or an
-          :ref:`adjective_ordinal_number` numbers are used as attributive
+          :ref:`adjective_ordinal_number` is used as attributive
-          adjectives, they sometimes come *before* the noun they describe instead of *after* the noun.
+          adjectives, sometimes it comes *before* the noun it describes instead of *after* the noun.

 .. csv-table:: Example: 1SA 18:17